Why get acupuncture?

 What happens at an appointment?

-If it’s your first visit, you’ll fill out intake paperwork, and we’ll spend a little more time talking about the health concerns you’re coming in to work on, and about how things work at the clinic you’re visiting.
-We’ll also talk about a treatment plan, and how we will approach your health concerns with this treatment.
+If it’s your first visit, you’ll need fill out intake paperwork and have an intake appointment virtually, before you come for in-person acupuncture.
+At the intake appointment, we’ll discuss the health concerns you’re coming in to work on, and about how things work at the clinic.

+When you arrive for in-person acupuncture, we’ll give you a tour of the space.
 Then you’ll find a comfy chair in the group treatment room, have a seat, take off your shoes and socks, roll up your sleeves and pants legs, and lean on back.
-I’ll come over, take your pulse, maybe ask you a few more questions, and then we will get started with some acupuncture, one point at a time.
+Your acupuncturist will come over, take your pulse, maybe ask you a few more questions, and then we will get started with some acupuncture, one point at a time.

 20 minutes of relaxing with needles is a recommended minimum, but most people take about 45 minutes.
 It’s a good idea to leave one hour total for your acupuncture appointment.